aws-samples/amazon-opensearchserverless-searchapp/README.md

     <img src="project_assets/add_policy_4.png" alt="drawing" style="width:300px;"/>

-  - Copy the file contents in [AddionalPermissions-Amplify](project_assets/AdditionalPermissions-Amplify.json), replacing the tags with your target region, account and env.
+  - Copy the file contents in [AddionalPermissions-Amplify](project_assets/AdditionalPermissions-Amplify.json), replacing the tags with your target region, account and env (Note: This is the env name needs to be use when performing amplify init when bringing up the backend).
 Note that the actions in the IAM statement are largely open (`*`) but restricted/limited by the target resources, this is done to satisfy the the maximum inline-policy length(2048 characters).
 Paste the updated JSON into the policy editor and click `Next`.

     <img src="project_assets/add_policy_5.png" alt="drawing" style="width:300px;"/>